4 Expert Tools to Track the First Tropical Storm of the Season

-National Hurricane Center Director Ken Graham often says there is no “just a” category.
-He’s referring to the misnomer that if a storm is just a tropical storm, it won’t cause damage or harm.
+Former National Hurricane Center Director Ken Graham often says there is no “just a” category with hurricanes.

-A tropical storm may not get the attention a hurricane does, but emergency managers and insurance adjusters know all too well they can cause damage or even be life-threatening if residents and business owners are not prepared properly.
+A tropical storm may not get the attention a hurricane does.
+Still, emergency managers and insurance adjusters know they can cause damage or even be life-threatening if residents and business owners must prepare adequately.

 Assess Your Flood Risk 48 Hours in Advance